Sondra Locke: Life with Eastwood

 Locke and actor/director Clint Eastwood entered a domestic partnership in October 1975.
-She first met Eastwood in 1972 when she unsuccessfully lobbied for the title role in his film Breezy (1973); they became involved upon arrival at the shooting location of The Outlaw Josey Wales (1976) in Page, Arizona.
+She first met Eastwood in 1972, when she unsuccessfully lobbied for the title role in his film Breezy (1973); they became involved upon arrival at the shooting location of The Outlaw Josey Wales (1976) in Page, Arizona.
 "It was just an immediate attraction between the two of us," Locke recalled in a 2012 documentary.
-She had simultaneously been wooed by screenwriter Philip Kaufman but chose Eastwood over him.
-After wrapping the film in December 1975, the couple shuttled between Eastwood's houses in Sherman Oaks and Carmel, as well as rented homes in San Francisco and Tiburon.
+She further revealed that they made love on their first date.
+Locke had simultaneously been wooed by screenwriter Philip Kaufman, but chose Eastwood over him.
+After wrapping the film in December 1975, the couple shuttled between Eastwood's houses in Carmel and L.A.'s Sherman Oaks neighborhood, as well as rented homes in San Francisco and its elite suburb Tiburon.
 They eventually settled at 846 Stradella Road in Bel-Air, which Eastwood still owned at the time of Locke's death.

-Eastwood was married during the early years of their relationship,"Eastwood won't wed girlfriend".
-The San Bernardino County Sun, September 8, 1979 before their affair became public in 1978, but his marriage was a nominal one just as Locke's was: he had sired at least two publicly unacknowledged children outside the marriage Page Six December 27, 2018. and confided he'd "never been in love before."
+Eastwood was married during the early years of their relationship, before their affair became public in 1977, but his marriage was a nominal one just as Locke's was; he had sired at least two publicly unacknowledged children outside the marriage and confided he had "never been in love before."
 Locke claimed Eastwood even sang "She Made Me Monogamous" to her.
-Eastwood's wife Maggie Johnson lived on a colossal estate in Pebble Beach, where Eastwood rarely stayed, and he and Johnson were understood to have had an open marriage from the start.
+Eastwood's wife Maggie Johnson lived on a colossal estate in Pebble Beach, where Eastwood rarely stayed, and Johnson and he were understood to have had an open marriage from the start.
 "I never knew I could love somebody so much, and feel so peaceful about it at the same time," Locke said he told her.
-Conversely, the media's running narrative was that Eastwood "left" or "walked out on" his wife for Locke as opposed to simply giving up the facade.
-Locke resented having her relationship with Eastwood labeled as an affair and being made to feel sordid as if she had "stolen" a married man, but did not contemporaneously refute such notions.
+Conversely, the media's going myth was that Eastwood "left" or "walked out on" his wife for Locke as opposed to simply giving up the facade.
+Locke resented having her romance with Eastwood labeled merely as an affair and being made to feel sordid as if she had "stolen" a married man, but did not contemporaneously refute such notions.